 Google Ads is an online advertising platform created by Google where advertisers pay to show their products and services on the Google Ad network to people who use Google search engine, YouTube, Google Maps, Google Play and other websites through the Display network and Google’s Adsense program.

 Although there is a name change, the re-branding does not signify that the Google Ads differs from Google AdWords.
-It is still the same.
+According to top AdWords agencies, it is still the same.
 The new platform still contains all the Search, YouTube, Gmail, Display, App campaigns, Google Maps and more.